ParisaSaqib/Managing-Server-With-Powershell/README.md

 - JasonGerend. (n.d.).
 Remote Server Administration Tools.
 Microsoft Learn. https://learn.microsoft.com/en-us/windows-server/remote/remote-server-administration-tools
 - Sdwheeler.
 (2022, December 9).
 PowerShell remoting - PowerShell.
 Microsoft Learn. https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/08-powershell-remoting?view=powershell-7.4
 - Sdwheeler.
 (2023, July 5). about_Remote - PowerShell.
 Microsoft Learn. https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_remote?view=powershell-7.4

+  ## Acknowledgement:

+This project was completed in collaboration with Marian Aquilizan and Brhamjot Singh as our final project for the Virtualization class at BCIT.
+Their contributions and teamwork were invaluable to the successful execution of this project.